oukibt/Trilateration-3D/README.md

 ##### Trilateration is a method of determining the relative location of a point by measuring the distances to it from known points at fixed locations.

-You can use 4 points and distances to them to get desired position
+You can use the 4 points and their distances to find the point you were measuring from